-What to do in Black Diamond and Turner Valley
+What to Do in Black Diamond and Turner Valley

 Indulge your childhood dreams of earning your spurs as a cowboy by taking to the Rocky Mountains on horseback.
 From a two to three-hour guided trail ride to a four- or seven-day adventure ride, there’s no shortage of options.
 Open year-round for rides and cabin rentals, it’s a true Alberta vacation.
+Reservations are required.

 Turner Valley, 403-968-4816, fullcircleadventures.com